stephenlauck/migration_chef_12/migration.md

 # Migrating from Chef 10.x to 12.x

 ## Overview:
-The steps below pretty much follow the documentation provided on docs.opscode.com, but also leverage git as a way to manage multiple knife.rb configurations in your .chef directory, and uses the chef-client cookbook to rollout the chef_server_url attribute to the client.rb file on your managed nodes.
+The steps below follow the documentation provided on docs.opscode.com, but also leverage git as a way to manage multiple knife.rb configurations in your .chef directory, and uses the chef-client cookbook to rollout the chef_server_url attribute to the client.rb file on your managed nodes.

 ## Before you begin:
 ###You should already have the following setup: